 Clarence Joseph; born 10 April 1924

-Cate Feldhaus Orth with her husband William Orth and two of their children, Henry and Charles.
+Kate Feldhaus Orth with her husband William Orth and two of their children, Henry and Charles.

-Cate, Ann, and Marry Feldhaus
+Kate, Ann, and Marry Feldhaus

 This picture is of Henry Orth on the left, my dad Lawrence in the middle, and Charles Orth on the right.
 The photo

 was taken sometime about 1915.